Updated 7/19/ 2021

 I’m Debbie.
-Patient and patient leader, advocate, blogger, author, member of WEGO Health for over 5 years and I am a world changer.
+Patient and patient leader, advocate, blogger, author, member of WEGO Health for over 5 years , I am the local Facilitator in my area for the Arthritis Foundation LIVE YES Connect Group and District 13 in Ohio Arthritis Ambassador and I am a world changer.

-For 3 months, I did what they doctor said.
+For 3 months, I did what the doctor said.
 I did nothing, except go to work and come home I sat around, placed limits on what I could or could not do, I missed living, this was just existing.
-That was unacceptable, But it became so hard to work I had to go on disability.
-Being on disability was really was a jolt to my confidence, and I felt like I had nowhere to turn for real life information about dealing with AVN.
+That was unacceptable, who wants to do nothing everyday.
+Working became so hard to work I had to medically retire and go on disability.
+Being on disability was really was a jolt to my confidence,and pride and I felt like I had nowhere to turn for real life information about dealing with AVN.

-So, a couple months later, I started a support group and a blog.
-I started my own support group because if I felt this lost so did others.
-I also started a blog just to get to have something to do and later I wrote a booklet for those diagnosed with osteonecrosis aka Avascular Necrosis so they could have the information I did not.
+So, I researched as much as I could.
+I called specialists in the USA and Canada to gettheir prospective and if I was having this much confusion others must be also, so a couple months later, I started a support group and a blog.
+I started my own support group because if I felt this lost so did others being diagnosed with osteonecrosis.
+I also started a blog just to have something to do with my time and also because if I could help just one person feel less alone it was worth it. and later I wrote a booklet for those diagnosed with osteonecrosis aka Avascular Necrosis so they could have the information I did not.

 I wanted to empower others.
 It is important to me to help others with Arthritis, Osteoarthritis, Osteonecrosis, Spondylolysis and Spondylolisthesis to make sure they are educated, inspired, encouraged, and empowered because there are always options and new treatments from what we eat to control pain to prp and stem cell injections.